marioguerriero/Memories/README.md

 ### Features ###

- * Memory tags
+ * Adaptive layout so that the app looks good on every device
+ * Tags support to allow to filter memories
- * Use Markdown/HTML instead of simple text for memory content
+ * Markdown/HTML instead of simple text for memory content
  * Associate photos with your memories
+ * Camera support
  * Localization support
+ * Social Networks sharing
  * Sync with UbuntuOne personal cloud database
  * Basic memory management (add, remove and edit)